sabre1041/1-demo/README.md

 **6 .
 Create the k8s resources for a Pipeline as a Service (EventLister / TriggerTemplate / Route).**

-As with the previous step, make sure you are in the `1-demo` directory before excuting these commands.
+As with the previous step, make sure you are in the `1-demo` directory before executing these commands.

 ```shell
 oc expose svc el-everything-pipeline